S= Ethylic Disorder, Eisenmenger, Bloodstain, Traktor Grinder>>DAVIDE PONZETTO

 D= SIMONE COTTURA

-Members of Beyond The Unholy Truth in Italy founded the band.
+Members of Beyond The Unholy Truth in Italy founded the band in August 2012.
 Dystopian Metaphors was the 2013 demo.
 The group lost its singer Fabio and guitarist Stefano.
 The band uploaded a couple of songs about right-wingers and corporatists in Italy, namely Whores And Politics and Palace Of Fornication, in 2014, but otherwise went dark.
 Symbol Of Domination signed the band and issued its debut album.

 GODLESS ENTHROPIA - TETRACYCLIC DOMINION - SYMBOL OF DOMINATION